algorand/go-algorand/.github/ISSUE_TEMPLATE/question.md

 We prefer the issue tracker to be focused on code within the core.
 This allows us to manage this list much more effectively and get fixes and enhancements built quicker.

-if you have general, developer or support questions concerning Algorand please see the Algorand Forums https://forum.algorand.org/.
+If you have general, developer or support questions concerning Algorand please see the Algorand Forums https://forum.algorand.org/.

 Additional Developer information is available here: https://developer.algorand.org/ -->